-The Company's financial liabilities include contingent consideration potentially payable to Sofar related to the Senhance Acquisition in September 2015 (Note 3).
+The Company's financial liabilities include contingent consideration potentially payable to Sofar related to the Senhance Acquisition in September 2015 (see Note 3).
 This liability is reported as Level 3 as estimated fair value of the contingent consideration related to the acquisition requires significant management judgment or estimation and is calculated using the income approach, using various revenue and cost assumptions and applying a probability to each outcome.
-The change in fair value of the contingent consideration of \$453,000 and \$1,800,000 for the six months ended June 30, 2017 and 2016, respectively, was primarily due to the effect of the change in discount rate, passage of time on the fair value measurement and the impact of foreign currency exchange rates.
+The change in fair value of the contingent consideration of \$1,226,000 and \$1,700,000 for the nine months ended September 30, 2017 and 2016, respectively, was primarily due to the effect of the change in discount rate, passage of time on the fair value measurement and the impact of foreign currency exchange rates.
 Adjustments associated with the change in fair value of contingent consideration are included in the Company's consolidated statements of operations and comprehensive loss.

 On April 28, 2017, the Company sold 24.9 million units (the "Units"), each consisting of one share of the Company's common stock, par value \$0.001 per share (the "Common Stock"), a Series A warrant to purchase one share of Common Stock with an exercise price of \$1.00 per share (the "Series A Warrants"), and a Series B warrant to purchase 0.75 shares of Common Stock with an exercise price of \$1.00 per share (the "Series B Warrants," together with the Series A Warrants, the "Warrants"), at an offering price of \$1.00 per Unit.
-Each Series A Warrant may be exercised at any time beginning on the date of issuance, and from time to time thereafter, through and including the first anniversary of the issuance and from time to time thereafter through and including the fifth anniversary of the issuance date.
+Each Series A Warrant was exercisable at any time beginning on the date of issuance, and from time to time thereafter, through and including the first anniversary of the issuance date, unless terminated earlier as provided in the Series A Warrant.
+Receipt of Section 510(k) clearance for the Senhance System on October 13, 2017, triggered the acceleration of the expiration date of the Series A Warrants to October 31, 2017 (see Note 19).
+Each Series B Warrant may be exercised at any time beginning on the date of issuance and from time to time thereafter through and including the fifth anniversary of the issuance date.